eirikurorri/lucifer/README.md

 A game about Lucifer's journey to his cozy home in hell as he grapples with stray souls and newtonian physics.

+Use left, right to move around, a and d to swipe to the left and right, and s to slow down.

 Implemented using the Löve game engine as a part of the Computer Game Design and Development at Reykjavik University in May 2014.

 License: MIT License, see http://opensource.org/licenses/MIT